micro-community/development/roadmap/distributed.md

 The ephemeral nature would enable both the spamming of the given emoji which is playful, but also gives a visual cue to when it was issued (ie. older emojis would be more faded/in an other position etc.)

+## Communication cadence Async vs Sync

+Being in an office has largely made us interrupt driven and reactive.
+Slack now mimics this behaviour as we maintain a constant stream of communication.
+What should have become a true async experience is just further anxiety inducing stuff.

+Distributed should enforce work cadence.

+- 1-2 Weekly team meetings
+- 1-2 daily check-ins for sync comms
+- 1:1 scheduled post sync comm check-in
+- Time blocked out for real work
+- Everything else async

+See Jason Fried on Basecamp's model.